-These buttery cookies are made with a mix of 3 gluten-free flours, each giving addition to the dough.
+These buttery cookies are made with a blend of three gluten-free flours, each giving something to the dough.

-- ALMOND FLOUR: Give tenderness to the cookie as it's very light (one of the best brands is Blue Diamond almond flour, which is finely ground and tastes amazingly nutty).
+- Almond flour: Gives tenderness to the cookie as it's very light (one of the best brands is Blue Diamond almond flour, which is finely ground and tastes amazingly nutty).
 If from UK, shop Dragon Superfoods almond flour from Abel&Cole Organic Store (they deliver a wide range of organic products right to your door).

-- Millet flour: This white-coloured flour has mild flavour which complement great with the chestnut flour which is robust.
+- Millet flour: This white-coloured flour has mild flavour which pairs great with robust chestnut flour.
 Lends delicate cake-like crumb to the baked goods.